piskvorky/gensim/README.md

 Support
 -------

+For commercial support, please see [Gensim sponsorship](https://github.com/sponsors/piskvorky).

-Ask open-ended or research questions on the [Gensim Mailing List](https://groups.google.com/forum/#!forum/gensim).
+Ask open-ended questions on the public [Gensim Mailing List](https://groups.google.com/forum/#!forum/gensim).

-Raise bugs on [Github](https://github.com/RaRe-Technologies/gensim/blob/develop/CONTRIBUTING.md) but **make sure you follow the [issue template](https://github.com/RaRe-Technologies/gensim/blob/develop/ISSUE_TEMPLATE.md)**.
-Issues that are not bugs or fail to follow the issue template will be closed without inspection.
+Raise bugs on [Github](https://github.com/RaRe-Technologies/gensim/blob/develop/CONTRIBUTING.md) but please **make sure you follow the [issue template](https://github.com/RaRe-Technologies/gensim/blob/develop/ISSUE_TEMPLATE.md)**.
+Issues that are not bugs or fail to provide the requested details will be closed without inspection.

 ---------